-• It is the responsibility of the Head of School to propose the examiners.
+• It is the responsibility of the Head of School to propose the examiners and Independent Chair where this is applicable.
 However, it is likely in determining the examining team the Head of School will seek support from the supervisory team on locating suitable examiners.
+Where an Independent Chair is appointed, the student will be informed of the appointment before the viva.